wangpengxpy/WebAPi.Cache/README.md

 ### fork https://github.com/netcorepal/webapioutputcache

-### The official has not been updated, and the version stays at 5.2.3, this version is updated to 5.2.7
+### The official version stays at 5.2.3 and has not been updated, this migration version is updated to 5.2.7